Modzeleczek/PineA64GPIO/README.md

 ## Building
 GPIO library only uses Linux system calls and C standard library functions without any external dependencies.
 To build it, firstly clone this repository to a Pine A64/A64+ board running Linux.
 Make sure you have `gcc` (GNU Compiler Collection) and `ar` (Archiver) available.
 Then you have two options:
-1. If `make` is available, build the library using the following command:
+1. If `make` (GNU Make) is available, build the library using the following command:
     ```
     make libgpio
     ```